 - unlawful destruction or accidental loss

-All our employees and data processors (others with whom we share personal information [exam boards, employers, local authority, care agencies, financial support agencies, etc] are required to respect the confidentiality of your personal data under the strict regulation of the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
+All our employees and data processors (others with whom we share personal information [exam boards, employers, local authority, care agencies, financial support agencies, higher education institutes, etc] are required to respect the confidentiality of your personal data under the strict regulation of the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
 We have Data Sharing Agreements in place with appropriate third-parties.

 We ensure that your personal data will not be disclosed to third-party institutions and authorities except if required by law or statutory regulation.